Upton railway station

-Upton railway station serves the village of Upton and the Noctorum area of Birkenhead, on the Wirral Peninsula, England.
+Upton railway station serves Upton and the Noctorum area of Birkenhead, on the Wirral Peninsula, England.
 The station is situated on the Borderlands line.
 Transport for Wales operates the station and all trains serving it.

 History

 Upton Station was opened to passengers on 18 May 1896, as part of the Dee and Birkenhead Railway.
 The station became part of the North Wales and Liverpool Railway, less than three months later, on 7 July 1896.

 The station had a booking office on the road bridge which spans the two platforms.
 Staffing ended on 20 April 1969, with the booking office removed during redevelopment of the station and expansion of the road bridge in the 1970s.
 The station had a brick-built waiting room situated on each platform.

 Freight and goods

 Adjacent to the station there was a coal and goods yard with a cattle pen.
 From 1 February 1965, the goods yard only handled coal, and closed on 28 April 1969.
 The site of the goods yard now has a Co-operative supermarket.
 Access to the yard was operated by a small signal box with a 24-lever frame, which was used until 25 June 1969.
 The signal box was situated at the southern end of the Bidston-bound platform.

 Iron ore freight trains also passed through the station.
 These freight trains operated from Bidston Dock to the John Summers steelworks in Shotton.
 The Class 9F locomotive 92203, later named as Black Prince, worked the final steam-hauled iron ore train in November 1967.
 The freight service itself ended around 1980.